Physical Therapist PhD Program Information

 The Ph.D. in Physical Therapy is a post-professional program that requires students to complete 45-60 credits, depending on the school.
 The programs can often be completed in less than two years and typically require both a comprehensive exam and a dissertation project.
 Some schools may offer a portion of the program through distance learning, though some on-campus appearances are often required.

 Applicants to Ph.D. programs in physical therapy must hold either a master's or doctoral degree in physical therapy from a Commission on Accreditation of Physical Therapy Education (CAPTE)-accredited program.
 Applicants who only have a master's degree may be required to complete additional prerequisite or elective courses.
 Some programs prefer applicants who have current physical therapist licenses.
-Additional requirements may include practical physical therapy experience, GRE scores, professional references and an interview.
+Additional requirements may include practical physical therapy experience and professional references.

 With a heavy emphasis on research, common courses in a physical therapist Ph.D. program include a set of core research courses, electives chosen based off of a student's specialization area and a dissertation.
 Some common course topics include:

 - Human motion analysis